Agent authoring uses workspace API keys, which are free on every plan. You can also author with the in-app editor.

 There’s a separate tool,blocks.create, for kicking off a brand-new block from a prompt.
 It runs the AI generator server-side and streams the partial source over Server-Sent Events.
 The output is saved as a draft (isPublished: false); the agent or human still has to call blocks.build and blocks.publish to ship it.

-The Free path: have your agent write the source itself using its own LLM budget, then call blocks.setFiles → blocks.build → blocks.publish.
-No platform-side AI calls, no quota consumed.
+The non-AI path (free on every plan): have your agent write the source itself using its own LLM budget, then call blocks.setFiles → blocks.build → blocks.publish.
+No platform-side AI calls, no AI-generation quota consumed.

 Live-sync badge